GhostHunter-713/Past_Work/README.md

 - In the "Game Mechanics" folder, there are my contributions as the lead developer for the character and assisted in the development of the enemies.

-- GUI folder contains the final assignment for the class that covers all aspects covered in the class that is fully function an developed in intellij.
+- "GUI" folder contains the final assignment for the class that covers all aspects covered in the class.
+It was developed using javaFX in intellij.

 -----------------------------------------------------------------------------------------------------------------------------------------